 Introduction

 HS1 is a high-speed rail network that links the Channel Tunnel to St. Pancras International Station and it includes four stations and allied infrastructure.
-Currently the Infrastructure Manager has contracted with NR(HS) to operate, maintain and renew HS1 (including the stations other than Ashford International Station (as applicable)) (please see section 3.3.1 below) on its behalf.
+Currently the Infrastructure Manager has contracted with NR(HS) to operate, maintain and renew HS1 (including the Stations other than Ashford International Station (as applicable)) (please see section 3.3.1 below) on its behalf.

 The Infrastructure Manager has appointed ABM Technical Solutions Limited to operate, maintain and renew the international section of Ashford International Station on its behalf.
 The international section of Ashford International Station is the only part of Ashford International Station forming part of HS1 (domestic services operate from an adjacent station of the same name which forms part of the NRIL Network).